northeastern-rc/rc-public-documentation/docs/source/08_using-ood/03_interactiveapps.md

 **Virtual python environment**

 1. First set up a virtual python environment.
-See {ref}`creating_python` for how to set up a virtual python environment on Discovery using the terminal.
+See [Creating a Conda virtual environment with Anaconda](../04_software/04_conda.md#creating-a-conda-virtual-environment-with-anaconda) for how to set up a virtual python environment on Discovery using the terminal.
 2. When your environment is ready, in the terminal type `source activate` to activate the base environment.
 3. Type `which conda` to get the full path of your environment.
 Make a note of the full path name.
 4. Type `source activate <yourenvironmentname>` where *\<yourenvironmentname>* is the name of your custom environment to activate the environment you just created.